awslabs/graphstorm/docs/source/tutorials/quick-start.rst

                --save-prediction-path /tmp/ogbn-arxiv-nc/predictions/ \
                --restore-model-path /tmp/ogbn-arxiv-nc/models/epoch-7/

-This inference command predicts the classes of nodes in the testing set and saves the results, a Pytorch tensor file named "**predict-00000.pt**", into the ``/tmp/ogbn-arxiv-nc/predictions/`` folder.
+This inference command predicts the classes of nodes in the testing set and saves the results, a list of parquet files named **predict-00000_00000.parquet**, **predict-00001_00000.parquet**, ..., into the ``/tmp/ogbn-arxiv-nc/predictions/node/`` folder.
+Each parquet file has two columns, `nid` column for storing node IDs and `pred` column for storing prediction results.

 Inference on link prediction is similar as shown in the command below.